AndrewJBateman/header-parser-microservice/README.md

 # :zap: Request Header Parser Microservice for freeCodeCamp

-* Extracts data from a http request header using the Node.js npm module `request-ip`
+* Parses data from a http request header using the Node.js npm module `request-ip`
 * This was part of the FreeCodeCamp exercises for Front End Certification

 **\* Note: to open web links in a new window use: _ctrl+click on link_**